schlos/tjv_csv_scraper/README.md

-For detailed description read "the post":http://scraping.pro/how-to-scrape-csv-data-files/
+For detailed description read [the post](http://scraping.pro/how-to-scrape-csv-data-files/)

 # How to scrape CSV data files